-Many times, friends and family members of someone abusing alcohol may try to stage an alcohol intervention without professional advice and assistance.
+Many times, the friends and family members of someone abusing alcohol may try to stage an intervention without professional advice and assistance.
 Although they have good intentions, these attempts often wind up doing more harm than good, sometimes even leading to violent confrontations.
 If you feel your friend or family member might benefit from an alcohol intervention, you should always turn to a professional interventionist for help.

 Although individuals who are abusing alcohol often think they can quit whenever they want, the statistics show they are deluding themselves.
 Even if your loved one is an alcoholic and happens to be one of the few people who has the willpower and determination to stop drinking on their own, they can still run the risk of dangerous side effects.
 If they don't agree to go to a professional medical detox facility, the withdrawal symptoms can result in possible delusions, seizures, and even death.
 A professional intervention should be considered mandatory to ensure that your loved one doesn’t further injure themselves in a misguided attempt to save money or time by not getting the professional help they need.

 Another common belief among alcoholics is that they are only hurting themselves, or that it is no one else’s business how much or how often they drink.
 This is, however, a completely false assumption.
 As the loved one of an alcoholic, you know how much of an emotional toll someone’s unhealthy drinking habits can take on everyone around them.
 Additionally, alcoholics have alarmingly high rates of drunk driving, assault, rape, child abuse, murder, and suicide.
 Even cutting yourself off personally from an alcoholic may not shield you from the impact of their behavior as it ripples through the larger community.
 Helping them is a way of protecting everyone from the potentially disastrous consequences of their drinking.